No Samsung phones, Nike uniforms for North Koreans? Sanctions cloud Olympic perks

 Nike did not immediately respond to request for comments.

-North Korean athletes will also have to return Finnish hockey sticks, skates and other equipment “rented” for them when they leave South Korea, the official said.
+North Korean athletes will also have to return Finnish hockey sticks, skates and other equipment the International Ice Hockey Federation has “rented” for them when they leave South Korea, the official said.

 South Korea’s unification ministry said it had sought and received temporary permission from the United States to fly an airliner to North Korea this week.